dominictarr/snob/readme.markdown

 # snob

-Snob is a Version Control System implemented is js. you can think of it as a Model layer for realtime collaborative applications, or as a peer to peer database.
+Snob is an experimental Version Control System implemented is js.

+You can think of it as a Model layer for realtime collaborative applications, or as a peer to peer database.

-Snob has the same architecture as git, but with plugable diff tools.
+Snob has the same architecture as `git`, but with plugable diff-tools.
 That means, it can support any kind of objects, if you can `diff`, `diff3`, and `patch` them.

-currently ALPHA, but progressing rapidly.
+currently experimental, please contact if you are interested in using this.

 ## self hosting!